-We provide services for people interested in adopting a child; see below for details.
+We provide services for people interested in adopting a child.
 We also support individuals seeking disclosure of information about a previous adoption (an adult adoptee or the relative of an adult adoptee).

 If you are interested in adopting a child

-There are many children in Ontario who are waiting for an adoptive family.
 Children come into our care for various reasons, but all of them are need someone to care for them, and provide a stable and nurturing home.
 Our focus is always on the ensuring the best placement for the child.

 Are you eligible to adopt?